Crystalus Innovation Series | Ottawa 2026

 About Crystalus

-Crystalus is a blended finance and sustainable finance advisory firm specializing in public-private capital mobilization, climate finance, impact investing, ESG integration, innovative finance, fund structuring and capacity building.
+Crystalus is a blended and sustainable finance advisory firm specializing in public-private capital mobilization, climate finance, impact investing, innovative finance, fund structuring and capacity building.
+The firm helps clients and learners understand complex financing clearly, partner more effectively across the capital spectrum and move worthy ideas from concept toward committed capital.

-Cancellations received more than 21 days before the workshop are eligible for a full refund less administrative processing costs.
-Registrations may also be transferred to another participant within the same organization at no additional cost.
-Due to venue commitments and limited participation capacity, refunds are generally not available within 21 days of the workshop.
+Registration includes the live session, networking reception and integrated on-demand learning experience.
+Cancellations received more than 21 days before the session are eligible for a full refund less administrative processing costs.
+Registrations may be transferred to another participant within the same organization at no additional cost.
+Agenda elements and speakers remain subject to refinement.

 Registration